campbellmbrown/campbellmbrown.github.io/_dnd/example.md

 ---
+layout: post
-title: Example
+title: The Goblin Market
-description: This is an example.
+description: A mysterious traveling market one-shot.
 ---
-This is example content.
+This is some content.